 Good to know: The entire area around Ponta Piedade is crisscrossed by walking paths and boardwalks.
 You could spend hours walking around here and exploring some of the nicest beaches nearby too.
 And talking about beaches, there are a few you shouldn’t miss – see below!

 Practical information: There’s a big parking area at the lighthouse of Ponta da Piedade.
 In the low season, you can just drive up here and park without any issues.
 However, in the summer, it can be very busy.
-If you have time and don’t mind some exercise, you could also walk to Ponta da Piedade from Lagos town center in about half an hour.
+If you have time and don’t mind some exercise, you could also walk to Ponta da Piedade from Lagos town center in about 30-45 minutes.
+Lagos tourist train also makes a stop here.

 8. Lagos Beaches